 Ontario Telemedicine Network

-Ross Memorial Hospital staff, physicians and patients now benefit from telemedicine through the use of the Ontario Telemedicine Network (OTN).
+Ross Memorial Hospital staff, physicians and patients can benefit from telemedicine through the use of the Ontario Telemedicine Network (OTN).

 The Ontario Telemedicine Network is invaluable in bringing highly specialized care to patients in the City of Kawartha Lakes.
 Timely access to such care, without the need to travel great distances, is an important benefit to our community, particularly our seniors.

-While the primary focus of the Ontario Telemedicine Network is to provide specialty consultations to rural and community hospitals, the hospitals are also able to maximize on the potential of the Telemedicine equipment for other essential purposes such as:
+The primary focus of the Ontario Telemedicine Network is to provide specialty consultations to rural and community hospitals, in addition to:

 - Continuing education programs for patients and families